nupplaphil/friendica/doc/en/admin/settings.md

 ## Server Blocklist

 This page allows to block all communications (inbound and outbound) with a specific domain name.
-Each blocked domain entry requires a reason that will be displayed on the [friendica](/friendica) page.
+Each blocked domain entry requires a reason that will be displayed on the friendica (`/friendica`) page.
 Matching is exact, blocking a domain doesn't block subdomains.

 ## Federation Statistics